dariobrux/Timer/README.md

 It's very simple and it works in background or in foreground.

-> The above preview it's a simple Activity test that's not included into the library.
+> The above preview is a simple Activity test that's not included into the library.
 The library contains only the Timer object that you can use whatever you want.

 ## Import using Gradle
 Step 1.
 Add it in your root build.gradle at the end of repositories: